pivotal-cf/om/docs/bosh-env/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --shell-type           string  Prints for the given shell (posix|powershell) --ssh-private-key, -i  string  Location of ssh private key to use to tunnel through the Ops Manager VM.
-Only necessary if bosh director is not reachable without a tunnel.

 ```